 Do you own Hillcrest Cemetery?
-No. The owner no longer lives in East Point, nor is she involved in the cemetery's operations or our organization.
-She is aware of our long-term involvement and committment to Hillcrest.
+No. The cemetery belongs to the estate of it's late owner.
+She was aware of our long-term involvement and commitment to Hillcrest.
 Hillcrest is an abandoned cemetery, as defined by the State of Georgia.

 Where is your office?
 We do not have a business office.
 All business operations of the association are handled in home offices of the board members or at meetings.
 For driving directions or a mailing address, please see this page.

 Can you tell me where a grave is located?
 We will try to help when we can, but occasionally have a backlog of research requests.
 Email is the best way to reach us, for this.
 Please include all the information you have such as full name, dates of birth and death, other persons who may be in the same lot, and the name of the person who purchased the lot.
 However, if you learn about us while visiting from out of town or if you have an urgent need such as a possible/pending burial on a family lot, please contact us however you see fit.
 Maps of the various sections are on our Locate Graves page if you already have location information.

-Doesn't the City have a responsibility to maintain the cemetery?
+Doesn't the City/County/State have a responsibility to maintain the cemetery?
 No. State law does not require any government intervention with abandoned cemeteries.
 They are specifically allowed to assist with their upkeep and preservation, but are not required to do so.